Queen Elizabeth National Park – Lodges, Location, Activities, best time to Visit

 Ishasha Area/Sector

-Other tourist sites worth visiting on Uganda safari in Queen Elizabeth include Maramagambo Forest which occupies the Kichwamba Escarpment.
-The natural forest is a home to diverse primates such as L’Hoest monkeys, chimpanzees, blue monkeys, black and white colobus monkeys, vervet monkeys and more.
+The natural forest is home to diverse primates such as L’Hoest monkeys, chimpanzees, blue monkeys, black and white colobus monkeys, vervet monkeys, and more.

-Crater Lakes- 3 Crater Lakes are available in and around Queen including the famous Katwe Crater Lake, Bunyarunguru Crater Field along Kichwamba Escarpment and Ndali-Kasenda Crater Field.
+Crater Lakes- 3 Crater Lakes are available in and around Queen including the famous Katwe Crater Lake, Bunyarunguru Crater Field along Kichwamba Escarpment, and Ndali-Kasenda Crater Field.

 The other important sites worth visiting on Uganda safari in Queen Elizabeth Park include The Equator and the Queen’s Pavilion; Lake George.